asuccurro/ensembleFBA/README.md

-* Lowest number of growth-sustaining compounds: 55 (Root66D1)
+* Lowest number of growth-sustaining compounds: 52 (Root66D1)
-* Lowest number of non growth-sustaining compounds: 33 (Root491)
+* Lowest number of non growth-sustaining compounds: 22 (Root491)
-* 13 compounds not in the reaction matrix
-* Choose as training set (55-13)/2 = 21 growth and (33-13)/2 = 10 non growth conditions
+* Choose as training set 21 growth and 10 non growth conditions
 * Do not exclude the 5 N sources with proteomics data

 ### 3. Test reproducibility with fixed random seed